The English Open is one of four Home Nations Series events that are held annually on the World Snooker Tour.

 Eurosport have the broadcast rights with matches to be shown on their TV channels and the Eurosport Player online.

-The English Open produced six different winners in each of the seven years since the tournament's inception in 2016.
+The English Open produced six different winners in each of the seven years since the tournament's inception in 2016, with Judd Trump the current title-holder.

 In 2022, Mark Selby became the first player to lift the trophy on more than one occasion, defeating soon-to-become world champion Luca Brecel in the final.

-Ronnie O'Sullivan, Stuart Bingham, Neil Robertson and Judd Trump have all claimed the honours before, while the last-named earned his second title in 2023 – defeating Zhang Anda 9-7 in the decider.
+Ronnie O'Sullivan, Stuart Bingham, Neil Robertson and Trump have all claimed the honours before, with the 'Ace in the Pack' earning his second title 12 months ago by defeating Zhang Anda 9-7 in the showpiece final.

-Sixty-four players from the Tour enter the main draw following two pre-qualifying rounds, which took place at the Morningside Arena in Leicester in September in 2023.
+Sixty-four players from the World Snooker Tour enter the main draw following two pre-qualifying rounds, which will also take place at the Brentwood Centre across Thursday 12th, Friday 13th and Saturday 14th September, 2024.

 The current top-16-ranked players will play their qualification matches at the venue for the televised stages of the tournament, with those encounters, together with matches in rounds one, two and three, being played over the best-of-seven frames.